thor-harsh/Project--Hadoop-18/README.md

 <table>

-**In this Project We Will be Using Apache Spark with Python to Find the Minimum Temperature for a given year For a Given Place From 1800.csv dataset.**
+**In this Project We Will be Using Apache Spark with Python to Find the Minimum Temperature for a given year For a given place From 1800.csv dataset.**

 **Before diving into the project let's get to know about Spark**...<br></br>